German Easter Traditions, Facts and Customs- Easter in Germany!

 German Paper Mache Easter Eggs

-The Easter Bunny (Oster Hase) in Germany doesn’t just hide treats in pastel colored plastic eggs or baskets… instead; he uses these traditional German Paper Mache Easter Eggs.
-These beautifully decorated eggs with motifs of Bunnies, flowers and springtime, they are big enough to hold all your favorite Easter Chocolates.
-The gift box eggs are a lovely addition to your Easter Celebrations, and are one of my favorite German Easter Traditions.
+The Easter Bunny (Oster Hase) in Germany doesn’t just hide treats in pastel-colored plastic eggs or baskets.
+Instead, he uses these traditional German paper-mache Easter Eggs.
+These beautifully decorated eggs, with bunnies, flowers, and springtime motifs, are big enough to hold all your favorite Easter chocolates.
+The gift box eggs are a lovely addition to your Easter celebrations.
+They are one of my favorite German Easter traditions.

 Read more about German Paper Mache Easter Eggs Here–> German Paper Mache Easter Eggs